Spicy Tomato Juice – a delicious, sippable way to get your veggies!

 I can’t wait for you guys to try this Spicy Tomato Juice!
-I’d love to know what you think, so please leave me a comment below after you try it.
+I’d love to know what you think, so please leave me a comment with your feedback and star rating below after you try it.
 You can find me on social media too – be sure to tag me @veggie_inspired and #veggieinspired so I’m sure to see it.
 Cheers!

 - 6 tomatoes